lars-vc/neovim-config/README.md

 cd plugged/telescope-fzf-native.nvim
 make
 ```
+### vimplug not running commands
+run the commands given as argument to vimplug

 ### cause
 If you get weird errors while typing cause just rm the plugged directory and do
 ```
 :PlugInstall
 ```

 ## All plugins